willwin4sure/vault/🖥️Computer Systems Engineering/Unix/Implementation of the Unix File System.md

 For [[The Unix File System#^16e0b3|special files]], the above does not apply: the last 12 device addresses are useless, while the first specifies an internal ==device name==, interpreted as a pair of integers representing a device type and a subdevice number.
 The ==device type== indicates which system routine deals with I/O on the device.

 ## Implementing Syscalls

+> Everything can be done with the i-list and other system tables.

 Recall [[The Unix File System#^9937dc|mounting]], which takes two arguments: the name of an existing ordinary file and the name of a special file whose associated storage volume has the structure of an independent file system with its own directory hierarchy.